playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/inheriting-bad-tech/index.md

 - HTML (web)
 - CSS (web)

-As well as any number of tooling built on top of each platform, we could reduce that to:
+As well as any amount of tooling built on top of each platform, we could reduce that to:

 - JavaScript (web)
 - TypeScript (web)